 East African volcanoes – islands of temperate ecosystems

-The highest free-standing volcano of the world (above the sea) is Mount Kilimanjaro which rises 5,895 m above the sea level and 5,100 m above the surroundings.
+The highest free-standing volcano of the world (above the sea) is Mount Kilimanjaro which rises 5,895 m above sea level and 5,100 m above the surroundings.
 The plains around the mountain are dry and hot, covered with savannah and semi-desert vegetation but on the hillsides of Kilimanjaro grow lush tropical forests.
-Mountain is that high that it has several disctinct altitudinal zones, with diminishing glacier on the top.
+Mountain is that high that it has several distinct altitudinal zones, with diminishing glaciers on the top.

 Giant groundsels and lobelias